twilight-wizard/nixmentors/Lab1-Intro-Web-Vagrant/Lab1.md

     sudo service apache2 restart

-Apache will complain.
-It has a lock file that still belongs to the old apache user - we can fix this:

-    chown -R rambo:rambo /var/lock/apache2/

-Figure out how to fix any other error messages it produces.
+Figure out how to fix any error messages or warnings it produces.

 ## Enable port 8081 and 8082